jbeltranleon/dags-airflow-certification/README.md

 `airflow dags backfill -s 2020-01-01 -e 2021-01-01`

 and add the parameter `max_active_runs` to the dag definition for a better backfilling handle.

+## Test

+To test specific task using a cli command: `airflow tasks test my_dag extract 2021-01-01`